A plate of homemade pastrami with a side of rye bread and mustardA plate of homemade pastrami with a side of rye bread and mustard

 If you have a large amount of pastrami that you want to freeze, consider slicing it before freezing.
 This will make it easier to thaw and reheat smaller portions as needed.
 However, if you prefer to slice it fresh, make sure to let it rest at room temperature for a few minutes before slicing to prevent it from tearing or crumbling.

-See also How to make baba au rhum from France?
+See also How to make plov from Uzbekistan?

 Pastrami variations from around the world: exploring different flavors and techniques